Thebes, Egypt: New Kingdom and the height of Thebes

 The city continued to be well kept in the early 20th Dynasty.
-The Great Harris Papyrus states that Ramesses III (reigned 1187–56) donated 86,486 slaves and vast estates to the temples of Amun.
+The Great Harris Papyrus states that Ramesses III (reigned 1187–1156 BC) donated 86,486 slaves and vast estates to the temples of Amun.
 Ramesses III received tributes from all subject peoples including the Sea Peoples and Meshwesh Libyans.
 The whole of Egypt was experiencing financial problems, however, exemplified in the events at Thebes's village of Deir el-Medina.
 In the 25th year of his reign, workers in Deir el-Medina began striking for pay and there arose a general unrest of all social classes.
 Subsequently, an unsuccessful Harem conspiracy led to the executions of many conspirators, including Theban officials and women.

 Under the later Ramessids, Thebes began to decline as the government fell into grave economic difficulties.
 During the reign of Ramesses IX (1129–1111 BC), about 1114 BC, a series of investigations into the plundering of royal tombs in the necropolis of western Thebes uncovered proof of corruption in high places, following an accusation made by the mayor of the east bank against his colleague on the west.
 The plundered royal mummies were moved from place to place and at last deposited by the priests of Amun in a tomb-shaft in Deir el-Bahri and in the tomb of Amenhotep II.
 (The finding of these two hiding places in 1881 and 1898, respectively, was one of the great events of modern archaeological discovery.)
 Such maladministration in Thebes led to unrest.